Queens discussion group for autistic (and autistic-like1) adults

 About the Queens discussion group

 The Queens discussion group is a peer-led support / self-help group for adults (18+) either officially diagnosed or self-diagnosed with an autism spectrum condition, or who have difficulties similar to those of autistic people (e.g. difficulties with social communication, sensory processing, and/or executive function).
-The group also has some other, more specific aims, beyond just general support.
-And we hope to spawn various other kinds of groups including groups of people with particular categories of occupations / jobs / career goals and groups of people with particular hobbies.
+We hold two kinds of meetings: (1) General support group meetings, with no announced topic.
+(2) Topic-focussed discussion meetings, usually on some communication-related topic, sometimes on other autism-related topics.
+(See more about our group's purposeds here.)

 Please RSVP by no later than the morning of the meeting date.
 Earlier RSVP's are appreciated if possible.
-(When we were meeting at a diner, we needed people to RSVP so that we could know how big a table to reserve.
-Wnile we are now meeting in chat, RSVP's are still helpful so the facilitator(s) can be better prepared.)
-Please RSVP via our Meetup group, or via the contact info here, or via my private email address if you know it.
+(For in-person meetings at a diner, we need people to RSVP so that we can know how big a table to ask for.
+For chat meetings, RSVP's are still helpful so the facilitator(s) can be better prepared.)
+Please RSVP via our Meetup.com group, or via the contact info here, or via my private email address if you know it.
+RSVP's via Meetup are preferred.

 Please familiarize yourself with the typical structure of our meetings.
 Meeting topics will usually be announced on our Meetup site and in reminder emails, with details about some of our discussion topics on the Autistic NYC blog.